YuanLinStudio/CaiyunWeather/README.md

 let url = "your.valid.url/for/api/requests"

 URLSession.shared.dataTask(with: url) { (data, urlResponse, error) in
-    // deal with the data
+// deal with data ...
 }
 .resume()
 ```